stjude/indelPost/docs/examples.rst

 Querying VCF file
 -----------------
 Below are *NF1* tumor suppressor gene indels regsitered in `COSMIC(v89) <https://cancer.sanger.ac.uk/cosmic>`__ .
-The VCF entries are juxtaposed with the alignments against GRCh38.
+For each variant, the VCF allele information is shown on the left with the alignments vs. GRCh38 on the right.

 .. image:: nf1.svg
    :width: 600